Kiel International Seapower Symposium

 Session I: Thinking about the antagonists: Do we get Russia and China right?

 Addressing and evaluating a potential conflict by examining the interests, activities and campaigns from Russian and China in the regions.
 What do we learn from looking at their naval capabilities and procurement?
-Do we consider their doctrines & tactics correctly and are we understanding the Russian and Chinese rational?
+Do we consider their doctrines & tactics correctly and are we understanding the Russian and Chinese rationale?

 Session II: A View to the High North and North Atlantic: Interests, Threat Perception and Options